-Dr. Joshua D. Smith is a freelance percussionist based in Lexington, Kentucky.
+Dr. Joshua D. Smith is the owner of Ox and Lamb Percussion Publications (oxandlambmusic.com) and a freelance percussionist based in Lexington, Kentucky.
 Smith earned his Doctor of Musical Arts degree from the University of North Texas, a Master of Music Performance degree from James Madison University, and a Bachelor of Music in Music Education degree from the University of Kentucky.

 As a performer, Joshua D. Smith maintains a healthy schedule that includes intimate venues for solo recital performances and orchestral halls for symphonic engagements.
 Through various performing entities, Smith has participated in a number of USA and World Premieres, including performances at the Percussive Arts Society International Convention, and at Carnegie Hall.
 As a recording percussionist, Smith has contributed to CD and DVD recordings through the GIA/Windworks label.
 In the role of an orchestral percussionist, Dr. Smith regularly performs some of the finest literature in orchestral repertoire, encompassing works from Tchaikovsky and Rimsky-Korsakov to those of Bernstein and Stravinsky.